 Did you get a bill?
 If you get a bill for this service, call our Customer Service at <<XXX-XXX-XXXX / the number listed below>>.
 Do not pay the bill until you talk to us.
 We will see why you got a bill.

 Providers should not bill you if a service is covered.
-If a service is not covered and you signed a valid Oregon Health Plan Financial Waiver, you have to pay for it.
+If a service is not covered and you signed a valid Oregon Health Plan Agreement to Pay for Health Services form, you have to pay for it.
 You can see the waiver form at https://bit.ly/OHPwaiver.
 If you do not know if you signed a waiver form, ask your provider’s office.

 You can ask for a hearing to change our decision If you disagree with our decision, you have the right to ask for a hearing with a judge to change it.